 Kate is a psychotherapist, specializing in trauma, addiction and various life issues.
 Kate works with families, couples, individuals and teens.
 Her work incorporates the use of Eye Movement Desensitization Reprocessing (EMDR), a technique used for identifying and healing traumas, Cognitive Behavior Therapy (CBT), Depth Psychology, Gestalt Therapy, Visualization Techniques and Mindfulness Training.
 Prior to becoming a psychotherapist, Kate practiced as a Licensed Massage Therapist and energy/body worker for 17 years.
 She is a Reiki Master, a Level II Therapeutic Touch practitioner, and a Polarity Therapist.

-Bringing this depth and breadth of vision to her therapeutic practice enhances her ability to guide and assist clients.
 Along with the traditional training through her schooling for psychotherapy, Kate also studied Body Centered Gestalt Therapy for five years.
 In her words: “My practice of psychotherapy affords me the privilege to journey with my clients through their process of rediscovering and reclaiming their lives and life energy.
 I am blessed, excited and so honored to be invited into such an intimate setting with other human beings.”

 Psychotherapy is a general term that is used to describe the process of treating mental distress and psychological disorders.
 During the psychotherapeutic process, a particular illness or source of stress/disturbance is targeted.
 A wide variety of strategies and techniques can be used to facilitate the resolution of problematic thoughts and behaviors.
 Most importantly, almost all types of psychotherapy involve developing a positive therapeutic relationship which incorporates communication and creates a dialogue that will in turn serve to support the client in their process.